jmabeynot/jmabeynot.github.io/src/index.rst

       :icon-class: bx bx-phone
       :href: #contact-me

-      *Click here* to schedule a free 10 minute phone call with me so we can discuss your therapy goals and decide if we want to work together.
+      *Click here* to schedule a free 15 minute video consultation with me so we can discuss your therapy goals and decide if we want to work together.

    .. list-group-item:: Step 2. *Share*
       :icon-class: bx bx-donate-heart

-      Once you decide to move forward with therapy, we’ll schedule an initial 60 minute session where I can learn more about you.
+      We’ll next schedule an initial 60 minute session where I can learn more about you.
 Together we’ll create a plan to help you reach your goals.
+Sessions are held in the Salt Lake City office and online.

    .. list-group-item:: Step 3. *Heal*
       :icon-class: bx bx-leaf